WFP-VAM/DataBridgesKnots/README.md

 2. (For WFP users) Credentials and scopes for DataBridges API can be requested by opening a ticket with the [TEC Digital Core team](https://dev.azure.com/worldfoodprogramme/Digital%20Core/_workitems).
 See [documentation](https://docs.api.wfp.org/consumers/index.html#application-accounts)
 3. External users can reach out to [wfp.vaminfo@wfp.org](mailto:wfp.vaminfo@wfp.org) for support on getting the API credentials.

+### API Documentation
+Documentation on the API methods can be found [here](https://wfp-vam.github.io/DataBridgesKnots/reference/)

 ### Python

-Run the following code to extract commoditiy data.
+Run the following example to extract commodity data:
 ```python

 from data_bridges_knots import DataBridgesShapes